Skip to content

 Gold's actual historical return

-Over long periods, gold's real return has been roughly flat — typically 0-2% real annualised over multi-decade horizons.
+Over long periods, gold's real return has varied by window — modest to flat over very long horizons, yet materially positive across some multi-decade spans, such as the period since the early 1970s.
 The nominal return has been higher because inflation has averaged 2-4% in most developed economies during most measurement windows.
 This is the core framing for gold as an asset: it preserves purchasing power with modest upside, rather than generating meaningful wealth like equities.
 Households that expect gold to compound like stocks are working from an incorrect model.

 When gold outperforms and when it underperforms